Quentin Bryce: Early life and education

 Quentin Alice Louise Strachan was born in 1942 in Brisbane, the second of four daughters.
 Her parents, Norman Walter Strachan and Edwina Naida Wetzel, had taken up residence at Ilfracombe in 1940.
-Bryce—along with all of the children in her family—received home-schooling rather than attending the local State school.
+Bryce—along with all of the children in her family—received homeschooling rather than attending the local state school.
 Her family left the area in 1949, initially relocating to Launceston, Tasmania, where they remained for approximately a year.
 Returning to Queensland, her family moved to Belmont.
-While living in Belmont she attended the Camp Hill State School, and there first met her future husband, Michael Bryce.
+While living in Belmont she attended the Camp Hill State School and there first met her future husband, Michael Bryce.
 She was a member of Girl Guides Australia as a Brownie.

 During the period that they were residing in Belmont, her father moved to Tenterfield, New South Wales.
 In 1956, Quentin Strachan started attending boarding school at Moreton Bay College, Wynnum, Brisbane.

 Upon graduating from high school, Quentin Strachan undertook studies at the University of Queensland, initially enrolling in a social work and arts degree, but transferring to law in her third year at the institution.
 She graduated from the university with a Bachelor of Arts in 1962 and a Bachelor of Laws in 1965.
 That year she became one of the first women to be admitted to the Queensland Bar, although she never practised professionally.

 Quentin Strachan married Michael Bryce on 12 December 1964; the couple have two daughters and three sons.
 Michael Bryce died on 15 January 2021, aged 82 years.